TrinhLab/modcell-hpc/README.md

 The input files correspond to LP problems for each production network (in `.mps` format) and information about candidates (IDs of reactions that can be deleted).
 These can be generated with the assistance of [ModCell's Matlab implementation](https://github.com/TrinhLab/ModCell2), but that is not a necessity.

 ### Output files
 The output of the main method corresponds to a plain text files with information about each individual in the Population (design variables, design objectives, etc).
 This file can be converted into a table that only preserves Pareto optimal solutions and is useful for further analysis using the program `io/pop2csv.py`.
-The resulting table can be analyzed with the help the small programs provided in [modcell-hpc-results](https://github.com/TrinhLab/modcell-hpc-resuls).
+The resulting table can be analyzed with the help the small programs provided in [modcell-hpc-results](https://github.com/TrinhLab/modcell-hpc-results).

 ### Running modcell-hpc
-Run the binary (named `modcell`), for necessary arguments and available options run `modcell --help`.
+Run the `modcell` binary (either the released version or compile it your self as described below), the only runtime dependenci is openmpi.
+For necessary arguments and available options run `modcell --help`.

-You can use scripts here or in [modcell-hpc-results](https://github.com/TrinhLab/modcell-hpc-resuls).
+You can use scripts here or in [modcell-hpc-results](https://github.com/TrinhLab/modcell-hpc-results).
 Note that these scripts used predefine environment variables that correspond to paths in your system.
 So edit the file `paths` accordingly and add it to your shell by executing `source paths`.
 This needs to be done for every new shell, so instead you can add a line like this to your `~/.profile` or shellrc:
 `[ -f "$path/to/modcell-hpc/paths" ] && source "$path/to/modcell-hpc/paths"`

+## Project structure
+- _src_ Contains modcell-hpc source code.
+- _io_ Small programs that help generate input and process output of modcell-hpc.
+- _tools_ Small programs to analyze the `.csv` output table containing genetic manipulations and associated design objectives for the identified Pareto optimal solutions.
+- _cases_ Input files that include metabolic networks and candidate reactions.

 ## Compiling
 You can use the provided Makefile.
 The following dependencies are needed: